awsdocs/aws-doc-sdk-examples/go/lambda/README.md

 ### ShowFunctions/ShowFunctions.go

-This example displays a list of your Lambda functions.
+This example displays a list of your AWS Lambda functions.

 `go run ShowFunctions.go`